Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Heart 0
 HP Max: 35
 Physical Attack: -1
-Mental Attack: 7
+Mental Attack: +7
 Physical Defense: 11
 Mental Defense: 15
-Initiative: 3
+Initiative: +3

 *Offense Hex* (Major Spell), target loses one rank on the Offense Track
 *Defense Hex* (Major Spell), target loses one rank on the Defense Track
 *Purge* (Major Aux), target loses two ranks on Offense/Defense Track, minimum 0
 *Zap* (Major Spell), x1 damage, choose one element for type, medium

 ## Magi
 Magi tend to focus on doing damage from a medium distance.
 They often do elemental damage.
 They tend to hide behind Defenders or cover where they have the chance, as they are very fragile.

-#### Lesser Mage
+#### Minor Mage
 Strength -1
 Finesse 0
 Toughness 0